 In 2019, we significantly enhanced shareholder rights and our corporate governance practices.
 In March of 2019, equity holders of Antero Midstream Partners LP ("AMLP") and Antero Midstream GP LP ("AMGP") approved proposals to combine the two companies and convert the resulting company from a limited partnership into a corporation.
 The transaction and resulting governance structure was approved by the boards of directors and conflicts committees of both AMLP and AMGP, was recommended by both ISS and Glass Lewis, and was overwhelmingly approved by equity holders of AMLP and AMGP.
-In connection with the transaction, our shareholders' rights.
-Approximately 99% of votes cast were in favor of converting from a limited partnership to a corporation and adopt a certificate of incorporation approved by shareholders contains provisions for a classified board of directors and a supermajority vote for certain amendments, at the time ISS recommended shareholders vote for the conversion and adoption of the certificate of incorporation, noting that support for the proposal was warranted in part due to the valuable governance protections and enhanced rights that shareholders would experience.
+In connection with the transaction, our shareholders overwhelmingly approved a proposal to convert from a limited partnership to a corporation and adopt a certificate of incorporation that enhanced shareholders' rights.
+Approximately 99% of votes cast were in favor of converting from a limited partnership to a corporation and adopting our current certificate of incorporation.
+While the certificate of incorporation approved by shareholders contains provisions for a classified board of directors and a supermajority vote for certain amendments, at the time ISS recommended shareholders vote for the conversion and adoption of the certificate of incorporation, noting that support for the proposal was warranted in part due to the valuable governance protections and enhanced rights that shareholders would experience.